-If parents require further information, they should contact Neelam Hall, the Director of Admissions, on 0121 472 1672 or admissions@kes.org.uk.
+If parents require further information, they should contact Neelam Hall, the Director of

+Admissions, on 0121 472 1672 or admissions@kes.org.uk

-Reviewed in August 2023 (to be reviewed in August 2024).
-The Director of Admissions is responsible for the monitoring and review of the Admissions Policy and reports to the Director of External Relations.
+Updated in November 2024, to reflect changes at 16+.
+Last full review in August 2024 (to be next reviewed in March 2025).
+The Director of External Relations is responsible for the monitoring and review of the Admissions Policy, and reports to the Chief Master & Principal.